 T cell migration

-Recently, we analyzed the migratory behavior of CD8+ T cells.
+We analyzed the migratory behavior of CD8+ T cells.
 We quantitatively characterized the migration statistics of T cells in order to understand their observed behavior in a broader biological context.
 Interestingly, we found that T cells migration does not conform to simple Brownian walk statistics; rather, they perform generalized Lévy walks, alternating between runs and pauses drawn from a Lévy distribution.
+Interestingly, this differs from our observations of T cell migration in lymph nodes.
 This observation raises many new questions about how T cells search for infectious targets and interact with their environment.

 The video above, made by Penn's Office of Communications, explains our general results.
 More detailed information can be found in our paper.